Dean Reed: Legacy

-The University of Colorado sponsors the Dean Reed Peace Prize, an annual essay contest held in Reed's memory.
+The University of Colorado Boulder sponsors the Dean Reed Peace Prize, an annual essay contest held in Reed's memory.

 Media depictions

 Reed's life is the subject of the documentary American Rebel: The Dean Reed Story (1985).

 Reed's life story influenced Grammy Award-winning writer and comedian Lewis Black and composer Rusty Magee to create the musical The Czar of Rock and Roll.
 It chronicled the rise of a Reed-like character, Eugene Reeves, from Nebraska musician to Soviet superstar.
 The musical was first produced in New York City at the West Bank Café Downstairs Theater Bar in 1989 and then at the Alley Theater in Houston in 1990.
 In April 2009 a concert version of the musical, directed by Evan Cabnet, was produced at Joe's Pub in New York City.

 In 1991 Tom Hanks optioned a biography by Reggie Nadelson, titled Comrade Rockstar, finally published in the U.S. by Walker & Company in 2006.
 Nadelson had been inspired to write her book after seeing the 60 Minutes broadcast.
 Hanks planned to produce a movie on Reed's life.

 In 1993, Dean Reed – Glamour und Protest was released, in 2007 Der Rote Elvis (The Red Elvis) and Gringo Rojo (2016).

 In 2001, English singer-songwriter Steve Bush published the song "Salome for Dean Reed" on the album Blossom Freak.

 In January 2022, Sky UK broadcast a documentary about the life of Dean Reed on their channel Sky Documentaries titled Red Elvis, Cold War Cowboy.
 CuriosityStream and Amazon Prime are also streaming the documentary.